FEUP-ESOF-2020-21/open-cx-t1g3-pantufas/README.md

 #### User story 5

-_As a customer, I want to be able to check my profile_.
+_As a customer, I want to be able to check my profile._

 - **Value = Should Have**
 - **Effort = S**